 If a Respondent does not complete sanctions on time, the Conduct Administrator will send a letter through SU email letting the Respondent know that they are not in compliance.
 When this happens, a $50.00 fine is issued in addition to the original sanctions.
 The Respondent then has one more week to finish the sanctions.
 Most Respondents will not reach this step!

 If sanctions are still incomplete one week after a Respondent receives a Failure to Comply, the Office of the Dean of Students places a hold on the Respondent's student account.
 The hold will prevent registration and other important University business until the sanctions are completed successfully.
 Most Respondents will not reach this step!

 The University has published separate procedures for investigating and adjudicating complaints related to sexual misconduct.
-Please see Section 4.6 of the Code of Student Conduct or visit the Office of Institutional Equity for more information.
+Please visit the Office of Institutional Equity for more information.